najamsk/najamsk_old/source/_posts/2014-12-31-continuous-integration-and-deployment-for-net-projects.markdown

 ###### Solution: Octopus Deploy
 There are many solutions out there to handle deployments some also offer integration feature for which we are using teamcity.
 In few talks related to devops I came across octopus deploy.
 It felt nice, easy and powerfull best part was they were targeting .net devs.

-Our team currently testing octopus deploy and its linked with our teamcity server.
-It takes the teamcity compiled output and transform the code and settings for our deployment servers.
+Our team currently testing octopus deploy and it's linked with our teamcity server.
+It takes the teamcity compiled output/package and transform the code and settings for our deployment servers.
 Once code is modified for web servers its uploaded and deployed automatically.
-Backups of each deployment are managed by octopusdeploy you can roll back to preview release anytime you want.
+Backup against each deployment is managed by octopusdeploy, you can roll back to preview release anytime you want.

-Configurations and integrating octopus server with teamcity and gitlab was little hard but it was worth it.
+Configurations and integrating octopus server with teamcity and gitlab was little hard but I got minimal setup working in fair amount of time.
 Now its much easire to deploy code and we can develop our project faster, push small changes/fixes frequently while keeping our sanity intact.

 #### Are We There Yet?
 Achieving continous deployment was fun and I felt good about it, but one problem was still sticking around.
-Team asking each other if latest code has been deployed I can handle that with email notifications supported by teamcity and otcopus server.
-But I Know different people value email differently.
+Team asking each other if latest code has been deployed I could have setup emails notification on teamcity and octopus but knew different people value email differently.
 Some will wait for it and read it to get latest updates some will apply filter so these kind of emails skip their inbox.

 <img src="http://media.giphy.com/media/XUR9XH8olimic/giphy.gif" />

-In my view having these updates inside team chat room was the best option but its hard to integrate notfications with vychat or skype.
-This is why my first mission was to converty each member to slack and enforce everyone is using it.
+In my view having these updates inside team chat room was the best option but it's hard to integrate notfications with vychat or skype.
+This is why my first mission was to convert each member to slack and enforce everyone is using it. (still working on that front)

-Slack offers integration points and rest api using their api our octopus server pushes updates about deployment like if deployment is successful or failed.
-After deployment notification you will see another notification about same release, which informs you if release passed the smoke tests(powershell scripts).
+Slack offers integration points and rest api, using their api our octopus server pushes updates about deployment like if deployment is successful or failed.
+After deployment notification another notification about same release updates team chat room for somke tests(powershell scripts) status.

 ###### Smoke Testing
-Webapplication we are developing have many pages of different nature like public pages, secure pages, rediret pages and error pages.
+Our current web application under development has many pages of different nature like public pages, secure pages, rediret pages and error pages.

 One time we got complaint that one or two public pages are not working for users.
 Another time pages that suppose to be secure and ask for user credentials were open to everyone.
 Even though we have QA department and they take proper time to test still these issues could have crawled back.
 To avoid future compalints in this area I have developed a powershell script that has list of pages (public, secure, 404, 500) and it make requests to those pages and according to response it pushes notifications to slack.
 That powershell script is executed by Octopus on remote server after each deployment.

 <img src="http://33.media.tumblr.com/tumblr_m2yyycfgnj1r2optzo1_500.gif"/>

 ## Source Control: GitLab